guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/04_PostgreSQL/README.md

 **4)** On "pgAdmin" GUI, create an user for Java and grant it access.

 **5)** Determine the JDBC URL.
-To connect the MySQL database using Java you need an JDBC URL in the following syntax:
+To connect the PostgreSQL database using Java you need an JDBC URL in the following syntax:
 ```
 jdbc:postgresql://hostname:port/databasename
 ```